907riley/Strava-Project/README.md

 * The notebook has several visuals, hypothesis tests, and machine learning algorithms to explore the dataset.

 ## How to Use
+* Make sure you run both the Technical Report file and the utils.py file completely so everything loads correctly.
+* The work for my hypothesis tests is shown in the SourceCode_HypothesisTesting.ipynb file.
 * There are a couple things that can be interacted with in the notebook
   * The print_songs() function can take in any date that I ran on and print the songs that I listened to during that run.